NickTomlin/node-complement/README.md

 Q: Why even is this a module?

-a.
-I wanted to play around with tweaking my publishing process and this was a great excuse to publish something
+- I wanted to play around with tweaking my publishing process and this was a great excuse to publish something
-b.
-I wanted this without bringing in a library
+- I wanted this without bringing in a library
-c.
-I hate `util.js` files littered with things that can be found elsewhere
+- I hate `util.js` files littered with things that can be found elsewhere